-When you’re ready to apply for lawful permanent residence in the United States, you may benefit from working with a green card lawyer in Dallas or Houston.
-Your attorney can walk you through the entire process – even very early on, such as choosing which visa you can use to eventually apply for citizenship.
+When you’re ready to apply for lawful permanent residence in the United States, you may benefit from working with a green card lawyer.
+Your attorney can walk you through the entire process – even very early on, such as choosing the best visa you can use to eventually apply for citizenship.

 Your lawyer will be there to answer your questions every step of the way, as well as to ensure that all your paperwork is filed at the right location at the right time.